More MODIS: MODIS Collection 6 Near Real-Time Products Now Available

-MODIS ocean products are available through the Ocean Biology Processing Group DAAC (OB.DAAC) and the Physical Oceanography DAAC (PO.DAAC).
-Atmosphere products are available through the Level 1 and Atmosphere Archive and Distribution System (LAADS) DAAC.
-Land products are available through the Land Processes DAAC (LP DAAC), and snow and ice products are available through the National Snow and Ice Data Center (NSIDC) DAAC.
+MODIS ocean products are available through NASA's Ocean Biology Processing Group DAAC (OB.DAAC) and Physical Oceanography DAAC (PO.DAAC).
+Atmosphere products are available through NASA's Level 1 and Atmosphere Archive and Distribution System (LAADS) DAAC.
+Land products are available through NASA's Land Processes DAAC (LP DAAC), and snow and ice products are available through NASA's National Snow and Ice Data Center (NSIDC) DAAC.

 Reprocessing of MODIS data products from Collection 5 to Collection 6 is ongoing, and Collection 6 products will be released as they become available.
 Reprocessing of the remaining Collection 6 data products is expected to be completed by mid to late 2016.